saularjm/bootstrap-portfolio/README.md

 # Bootstrap Portfolio

-# Overview
+## Overview

-In this project, I created a portfolio website for myself, powered by Bootstrap.
+- In this project, I created a portfolio website for myself, powered by Bootstrap.
-It includes an About Me page and a Portfolio page.
+- It includes an About Me page and a Portfolio page.
-All the pages use Bootstrap's Jumbotron, Navbar, and grid layout utilities.
+- Both pages use Bootstrap's Jumbotron, Navbar, and grid layout utilities.
-This site is also responsive, for viewing on different size screen.
+- This site is also responsive, for viewing on different size screens.

-# About Me
+## About Me

 This page serves as a homepage.
 It includes:
 - A Navbar with a header and navigation links